The 5-F rule refers to risk factors for the development of cholelithiasis in an event of upper abdominal pain:

 polyps that are less than 5 mm in size are almost alway...

 Beta catenin mutated hepatic adenomas are a genetic and pathologic subtype of hepatic adenoma.
-Their appearance and prognosis is different than other subtypes.
+Their appearance and prognosis are different than other subtypes.

 Bile duct dilatation can occur from a number of etiologies.